declarativitydotnet/declarativity/lattice-socc-12/code/public-tarball/blooml-case-studies/README.txt

 respectively.

-Note that to execute these programs, you'll need a version of Bud that has support for lattices; you can find this by cloning the bud git repo, and installing a version of Bud from the lattice-proto-v2 branch:
+Note that to execute these programs, you'll need a version of Bud that has support for lattices.
+You can find this by cloning the Bud git repository and installing a version of Bud from the lattice-proto-v2 branch:

     https://github.com/bloom-lang/bud